Biological Sciences at Brown University

 The program in Biology strives to place students in the role of the scientist.
 A growing number of first-year and sophomore seminars, lab-based, and field courses in Biology allow students to engage with learning material in innovative ways that promote independent thinking.

-More than half of Biology students pursue independent research.
+More than half of students in Biology pursue independent research.
 Over one-third complete a senior thesis and graduate with honors.
 Many students study abroad, pursue internships off campus, and work with clinical faculty in the Medical School.
-Over 50 percent of Biology students pursue careers in the health sciences and work with Health Careers Advising to meet their goals.
+Over 50 percent of students in Biology pursue careers in the health sciences and work with Health Careers Advising to meet their goals.
 More than 20 percent of students in Biology pursue graduate studies, and others go into business, education, government and non-profit sectors.